microsoft/onnxruntime/docs/performance/tune-performance.md

   }
 ```

-Note that CreateThreadCustomized and JoinThreadCustomized, once being set, will be applied to both ORT intra op and inter op thread pools uniformly.
+Note that `CreateThreadCustomized` and `JoinThreadCustomized`, once being set, will be applied to both ORT intra op and inter op thread pools uniformly.

 ### Default CPU Execution Provider (MLAS)

-The default execution provider uses different knobs to control the thread number.

-For the default CPU execution provider, you can try following knobs in the Python API:
+For the default CPU execution provider, you can try the following knobs in the Python API to control the thread number:

 ```python
 import onnxruntime as rt